narious/hipe-master/README.md

 VERSION INFORMATION
 -------------------

+v1.03 beta -- 24 Apr 2018

+Sending instructions to the server is now an atomic operation.

 v1.02 beta -- 19 Apr 2018

 Fixed a longstanding bug in await_instruction that caused the calling client